pwv-vc/pwv-com/src/content/posts/post-why-dt-invests.md

 - I invest to be part of the creative journey.
   To be invested in founder success, in the craft of building, in products that matter.

-From riff to rooftop—that’s the work.
+From riff to rooftop: that's the work.

 And that’s why I do it.